followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/1 Configuration/centerTemplate.md

 ---
 ---
 ##### shortDescription
-Specifies a custom template for text in the pie's center.
+Specifies a custom template for content in the pie's center.

 ##### param(component): dxPieChart
 The widget's instance.